 How Do Almonds Benefit Your Health?

 Almonds are treasure chests of nutrients like vitamin E, zinc, potassium, and fatty acids.
-They can boost your memory, maintain good vision, improve digestion, and keep you full for a long time.
+They can boost your memory, maintain good vision, boost your immune system, improve digestion, and keep you full for a long time.

 1. Almonds: Powerhouses Of Nutrients